Choosing Solar Panel Wattage - Why Higher Wattage is Rarely Better

 Panels in the 320 W-350 W range cost around 50¢/watt.
 But panels pushing 380-450 watts can be as much as $1-1.50/watt.
 That means you are paying as much as 3x more for the same energy generated.

 These two examples produce THE SAME amount of power, but one system costs twice as much.
 The ONLY benefit is that there is 1 fewer panel.
 This should only be considered when space is extremely limited and when you are REQUIRED to hit a certain kW size that panels with lower wattage can't hit.

 Doubling the cost lowers your ROI and increases your time to pay off.

 At Project Solar, our goal is solar proliferation by means of making solar not just affordable but an economic no-brainer.
 We achieve this by smart system design, efficient processes, and cutting out the expensive door-knocking salesman.

-Don't get suckered in to high-efficiency panels.
+Don't get suckered into pricey, "high-efficiency" panels.
 Do your research.
 Find reputable panels with good warranties and a low price per watt.

-Or better yet, have us optimize it all for you.
-We will hold your hand through the entire process while also saving you money through our wholesale relationships and sales-commission-free pricing.
+Or, better yet, have us optimize it all for you: we'll hold your hand through the entire process, and we can help save you money through our wholesale relationships and sales-commission-free pricing.